GSA/digitalgov.gov/content/events/2018/11/2018-11-07-dap-learning-series-basics-ab-testing-part-2.md

 _The [Digital Analytics Program](https://www.digitalgov.gov/services/dap/) (DAP) Learning Series is designed to increase your skills and understanding of DAP's implementation of Google Analytics in the government._

 We’ve teamed up with our friends at CFPB to bring you a two-part series on A/B Testing.
 Join us to hear Kelley Holden of CFPB explain how they use A/B testing tools to test and improve User Experience on their site!
-Part 1 (and Part 2 after the webinar is over) will be available on our [Youtube Analytics Playlist](https://www.youtube.com/playlist?list=PLd9b-GuOJ3nFwlyvLFUtmDpYFKezhot8P).
+Part 1 (and Part 2 after the webinar is over) will be available on our [YouTube Analytics Playlist](https://www.youtube.com/playlist?list=PLd9b-GuOJ3nFwlyvLFUtmDpYFKezhot8P).

 ### What you’ll learn: